What is Self-Talk?

 We are often drawn towards people who will participate in our pity party.
 However, if we really want to recover, we need to purposely pursue relationships where we are free to share and receive the truth in love.

-Second, we can start by committing to push ourselves to do one thing we don’t “feel” like doing, but are fully capable of doing each morning.
+Second, we can commit to pushing ourselves to do one thing we don’t “feel” like doing, but are fully capable of doing each morning.

 Each time we push ourselves, we prove to ourselves the truth of the “solution-focused” storyline.